RozWelch/CareHub-Project4-2023/README.md

 * Epic: Future Features
     * Logged in User can 'like' a Care Provider, number of likes can be displayed
     * Have different user types for a care provider or a care seeker, so they can be restricted to certain areas of the website
-    * Care providers can be filtered by county or by speciality
+    * Care providers can be filtered by county or by speciality or by disabled parking availability
     * Bookmarks page, so logged in user can bookmark providers, and see a page of their bookmarked providers